 The supplemental parental sharing benefit will provide an additional five weeks of benefits when both parents agree to share parental leave, designed to provide greater flexibility to families.
-It will take effect for children born or placed for adoption after March 17, 2019.
+It took effect for children born or placed for adoption after March 17, 2019.

 The Working While on Claim program has also been extended to maternity and sickness benefits so that mothers now have greater flexibility in planning their return to work, while keeping more of their EI benefits.
 This pilot program allows claimants to keep 50 cents of their EI benefits for every dollar they earn, up to a maximum of 90% of their EI benefits.